zapsters/stardew-todo/README.md

 - Categories are now available for tasks and sorting!
 - Due dates no longer required :)
+- Tasks can be deleted, no matter if completed or uncompleted.
-- Save data functional, uses local storage and autosaves.
+- Save data is functional, uses local storage and features autosaves.

 #